Professor Adelyn Wilson

 In 2018, she developed a teaching-led research interest in abortion law, including the judicial review of the introduction of home abortion (2018, 2019) and the process of preservation of telemedical abortion (2022).
 She has also examined the intersection of abortion law with public law concerns of parliamentary legislative processes, devolution and human rights (2019).
 She has a book chapter in press on global comparative trends in abortion law for publication in 2025.
 She has appeared on STV Scotland Tonight, BBC Radio North East and Northsound One in relation to abortion law issues.

 It was through this work that she found a love for public law.
 She was seconded on a part-time basis to the Scottish Parliament during Brexit, co-authoring three briefing papers for MPs on the process of correcting Retained EU Law (2021), the impact on the devolved settlement (2021) and the challenges encountered in scrutiny (2021).
-She subsequently co-authored an article on those learnings as well as an analysis of the subsequent processes for an academic audience (2023).
+She thereafter published on the subsequent scrutiny processes for correction of REUL (2023) and on the application of the REUL (Revocation and Reform) Act 2023 (2024).
+This latter publication drew on her advice to the House of Commons Scrutiny Committee during oral evidence sessions, in 2022 before the introduction of that Act and in 2023 during the early stages of its implementation.

-Her other work on Brexit included her analysis of the early stages of the case of Wightman (2018, 2018, 2018) and was subsequently cited in the European Court of Justice when the case reached that court.
+Her other work on Brexit included her analysis of the early stages of the case of Wightman (2018, 2018, 2018), which was subsequently cited in the European Court of Justice when the case reached that court.
 She advised BBC News Reality Check on this case, Article 50 and its constitutional implications.

 Her work in public law has maintained a strong focus on delegated legislation, which is a theme and interest which she has also explored regarding immigration and student finance (2023) and in an ongoing project on the nature and use of delegated legislation.